 Although this is a great time to come to Thailand, there might be a few things that could dampen your holiday spirits.
 As long as you account for these factors, this is still an amazing time to visit Thailand.

-High Tourist Volume: This is a peak tourist season in Thailand, certain places can get extremely crowded.
-Expect to find longer queues for daytime excursions to popular destinations.
-Australian school holidays last throughout the month, making destinations like Phuket Island which offers direct flights to Australia very popular with Aussies.
+Crowded sites and attractions: This is a peak tourist season in Thailand, certain places can get extremely crowded.
+Expect to find longer queues at popular destinations.
+Australian school holidays last throughout the month, making destinations like Phuket which offers direct flights to Australia very popular with Aussies.

 For the lowest rainfalls, choose your southern Thailand beach holiday spot from the west coast beaches.
 While the east coast beaches on Koh Samui see more rain than other areas, they are still a good option for warm weather.